spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   IFU cubes.
 Must be given in x,y order and in units of pixels along the x,y axes of the 3-D IFU cube, e.g., ``--center_xy="27,28"``.

+``--center_radec`` (string, default=None)
+  A string representing a list of two decimal-degree values giving the desired right ascension and declination for the center of the circular extraction aperture.
+The sky coordinate is transformed through the IFU cube WCS to the appropriate x/y location, so the same coordinate can be reused across IFU bands with different pixel grids. ``center_xy`` and ``center_radec`` are mutually exclusive.

 ``--ifu_autocen`` (boolean, default=False)
   Switch to select whether or not to enable auto-centroiding of the extraction aperture for IFU point sources.
 Auto-centroiding works by median collapsing the